 Information on the programme can be found in the Native Habitats Tasman brochure.

-Questions and answers about the NHT programme can be found on the FAQ sheets below.ked questions -
+Questions and answers about the NHT programme can be found on the FAQ sheets below.

-Reports on ecological districts around the region can be viewed:
+Reports on ecological districts around the region are available

 There are many committed individuals in Tasman District who are actively involved in restoration programmes, either on their own property or private or Crown land.
 These programmes include: